MBradbury/slp/README.md

 2. Clone the SLP simulation framework

-   I recommend forking MBradbury/slp-algorithms-tinyos to allow you your own repository to push changes to.
+   I recommend forking MBradbury/slp-algorithms-tinyos to give you your own repository to push changes to.
 You can do this on bitbucket.org.

    * Anonymously: